Create New BucketFS Service

 Placeholder values are indicated with UPPERCASE characters.
 Replace the placeholders with your own values.

-If you do not specify a node, you will be connected to the first node in the deployment.
+In most cases it does not matter on which node you access ConfD.
+If you do not specify a node, c4 will connect to the first active node in the deployment.
 If the cluster is configured with an access node, the first node is the access node (usually n10).
-The COS command prompt will tell you which node you are currently connected to:
+The command prompt in COS indicates which node you are connected to:

 [root@n10 ~]#

-2. To create a BucketFS service, use the ConfD job bucketfs_add.
-For example:
+2. To create a BucketFS service, use the ConfD job bucketfs_add with the following parameters:

 Verification

-To verify that the BucketFS service was created, use the ConfD job bucketfs_list:
+To verify that the BucketFS service was created, use the ConfD job bucketfs_list.
+For example:

 - bfsdefault